The University of Chicago’s non-denominational Rockefeller Memorial Chapel offers free events throughout the academic year.

 Where: 5850 South Woodlawn Avenue, (773) 702-2100

-Tower tours begin at 11:30 am and 4:30 pm every weekday, and at 12:15 pm when University is in session.
-Go to the front desk to climb the tower with the Carilloneur.
+Tower tours begin at 11:30 am or 4:30 pm sharp, Tuesday through Friday during the academic year.
+There is a suggested donation of $5, free to students and staff with UChicago ID.
 The climb is 271 steps to visit the 72 bells in the chapel tower.

 The carillon is played at 12 noon and 5 pm weekdays when University is in session.
 The carillon is also at many other times for academic ceremonies, weddings, and other events.